gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-publicmodels-ShortFileInfo-gij-self-managed.md

 # Methods
 ## getLinesAdded()
-Returns number of lines added to the file in the git commit.
+Returns the number of lines added to the file in the git commit.

 ## getLinesChanged()
-Returns number of lines changed in the file in the git commit.
+Returns the number of lines changed in the file in the git commit.

 ## getLinesDeleted()
-Returns number of lines deleted from the file in the git commit.
+Returns the number of lines deleted from the file in the git commit.